 The 10 Best Music Hosting Sites

-Here’s our list of the 10 best music hosting sites:
+Here’s our list of the 10 best music hosting sites for musicians and bands:

 Soundcloud is free both for creators and users.
-Consequently, the platform has a large audience and is perfect for musicians who are starting their journey.
+Consequently, the platform has a large audience and is perfect for musicians starting their journey.

 You don’t lose anything posting on Soundcloud, so why not try it out?
 The service is user-friendly.